MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/rcp.md

 ---
 title: rcp
-description: Reference topic for the rcp command, which copies files between computers.
+description: Reference article for the rcp command, which copies files between computers.
 This command has been deprecated and isn't guaranteed to be supported in future releases of Windows. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article